rudivs/Flora-of-Southern-Africa/Thymelaeaceae/Gnidia.md

 Gnidia variabilis (C.H.Wright) Engl. -- in Engl.
 Pflanzenw.
 Afr. iii.
 II.
 (Engl. & Drude, Veg. der Erde, ix.)
 630 (191), in obs.

 Distribution: MPU

+Description:
+stem slender, terete, woody, glabrous; branches many, virgate, covered at least when young with rather long adpressed hairs; leaves alternate, more rarely subopposite, sessile, oblong or oblong-lanceolate, acute at both ends, silky beneath, glabrous or nearly so above, about 6 lin. long and 1–1 1/2 lin. wide; flowers in a gradually elongating terminal spike; bracts shorter than the calyx; calyx 3–4 lin. long, fleshy, pink or yellowish, persistent part ovoid, about 1 1/2 lin. long; tube cylindrical, adpressed-hairy outside; lobes 4, obtuse, about 3/4 lin. long, outer ovate, 1/2 lin. wide, inner oblong, 1/3 lin. wide; stamens 8; ovary ovate, compressed, tipped by a tuft of straight white hairs 1/3 lin. long; style excentric, reaching to the lower anthers; fruit ovoid, acuminate, 1 1/2 lin. long. null

+Notes:
+This species varies in the length and colour of its calyx and also in the length and amount of the indumentum upon it.
+No satisfactory line can be drawn between the forms included here, which merit further study in the field.

+Source: [Flora Capensis](http://plants.jstor.org/flora/floc012957?s=t) entry for *Arthrosolen variabilis* C.H.
+Wright

 * http://www.ispot.org.za/species_dictionary/Gnidia%20variabilis
 * http://redlist.sanbi.org/species.php?species=2931-101